Kaalig/Setup-a-Home-lab/README.md

 sudo wireshark
 ```

 You will then see what is going on.
-Obviously what you see is out of this Walkthrought but it is still interesting to see what is going during during  an attack.
+Obviously what you see is out of this walkthrought but it is still interesting to see what is going during during  an attack.

 ## Conclusion